-Participation: 11th/12th grade At Risk students, who have paid employment, have the opportunity to earn elective credit and gain job skills through employment.
+Participation: Students who have paid employment, have the opportunity to earn elective credit and gain job skills through employment.
 The amount of credit earned (.5-2 credits per semester) will vary depending upon hours shown on their paystubs.
 Work Experience may or may not be during the regular school day.